napronald/GI-Cancer-MSI-CCNet-MIL/README.md

 # GI-Cancer-MSI-CCNet-MIL
-This repository contains the code and resources for our paper "".
-The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a novel two-stage weakly supervised methodology.
+This repository contains the code and resources for the paper "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability".
+The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a two-stage weakly supervised methodology.

 ## Overview
-We propose a framework that integrates Multiple Instance Learning (MIL) with a unique Contrastive Clustering Network (CCNet) for feature extraction.
+We propose a framework that integrates Multiple Instance Learning (MIL) with a Contrastive Clustering Network (CCNet) for feature extraction.
 The method leverages the synergy of these approaches to significantly improve MSI classification accuracy, surpassing existing methods in the field.

 ![Figure 1](https://github.com/napronald/GI-Cancer-MSI-CCNet-MIL/blob/main/Figures/Figure1.png)